Jnana Yoga / Jñāna Yoga

 Greetings, I love you and send you a big hug.

-* Please note: I would appreciate if you share the content with other people who you think may help or interest you.
+* Note: I would appreciate if you share the content with other people who you think may help or interest you.
 I recommend that you actively participate in the "Comments and Participation" section that you will find below.
 There you can ask questions, share experiences and points of view that make us all grow.
 There is also the option to subscribe to the comments to follow the thread of the conversation.
 In the same way, visit our Social Networks to see more content.

 SUBSCRIBE TO THE NEWSLETTER (spanish)